 There are literally hundreds of restaurants to choose from (some estimates peg the number at 500).

-Along the Malecon and tucked away up hidden side-streets, we dine at many top-notch restaurants.
+Along the Malecon and tucked away up hidden side-streets, we dine at some of the best restaurants in Puerto Vallarta.

 Visit in mid-November (when the ocean is warmest for swimming) and you’ll catch the annual International Gourmet Festival.
 Chefs from around the world fly in to work with local restaurants to create deliciously inventive menus.